 We loved this Low-Carb Roasted Asian Shrimp and Brussels Sprouts Sheet Pan Meal, and this tasty dinner idea is also Keto, low-glycemic, gluten-free (with gluten-free soy sauce), dairy-free, and South Beach Diet friendly!
-Use the Diet-Type Index to find more recipes like this one.
+Use Seafood Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Low-Carb